-What's crazy is that I've been making cards for nearly three decades.
-I was in high school when a rubber stamping store opened in my hometown.
-Rocky Mountain Impressions was a tiny little shop, lined with wood mounted stamps.
-In this little shop, I learned the magic of embossing powered, how to make tiny gift bags from envelopes, how to layer images and some cool ink techniques I still use today.
+I was in high school when a rubber stamping moved onto the crafting scene.
+I learned the magic of embossing powered, how to make tiny gift bags from envelopes, how to layer images and some cool ink techniques in a tiny little shop, Rocky Mountain Impressions.
 It was here that I fell in love with the world of rubber stamps and learned to make cards.

 If you'd have asked me back then I would have told you it was a phase.
-I would have never guessed I would pack my rubber stamping and card making supplies through four states and expand my skills as we moved around.
-I've added die cutting and mixed media goods to my stash of card making supplies.
-I use watercolor techniques and still love the embossing.
+I would have never guessed that twenty plus years later I would have packed my card making supplies through four states.